Eighties Part One

 The early history of the studio has one name after another of Second Generation people who gave so much of their heart - John Cowen, Linda Ingalls, Chuck Clayton, Margie Saibara, Alan Brown, Rilla and Valerie Ryan, John Varvaro, Diane Stotz, Stan and Pam Clark, Debbie Oswald, Bob Job, Judy Price, Bill Sampson, Penny Post, Jim Garrison, Bill Stumph, Chuck Gray, Risa Beckham, Joanne Neher, Karen Gilcrease, Michael Miles, Terri Box, Doug Humme, Bob and V-Ann Noblitt...
 The list is endless.
 It goes on and on and on.

-By the end of 1981, I was alone now because Cindy had returned to her husband.
+By the end of 1981, I was alone now because Victoria had returned to her husband.
 It took three people to fill her shoes.
 Not only did I begin to assert my leadership, but I got help from two women - Jann Fonteno and a lady named V-Ann Noblitt.

 I hired V-Ann to answer the studio phone during the day and to be the studio's social director.
 V-Ann was phenomenal in her role.
 She was one of the warmest human beings I have ever known in my life.
 It has taken me 30 years to grow into my role, but I can say that V-Ann was a natural Matchmaker from the start!!

 Please understand that I have never been alone in my social work activities.
 I am certainly not the only person who tried to contribute.
-In fact, I can honestly say that Cindy and V-Ann were so far superior to me that I literally can say they trained me.
+In fact, I can honestly say that Victoria and V-Ann were so far superior to me that I literally can say they trained me.
 There was so much leadership back in those days!!
 If I didn't organize something, someone else would.

 However, first and foremost in 1982 was V-Ann Noblitt.
 She was only with us for two and a half years, but she created so many friends that no story of SSQQ Slow Dance and Romance can possibly be complete without V-Ann.